 Satisfactory Academic Progress Policy for Financial Aid Recipients and/or Veterans:

 At Hartford International, Satisfactory Academic Progress (SAP) is officially checked at the end of each semester (fall, spring, and summer).
 Satisfactory academic progress consists of two components: Grade point average and pace.
-A student must meet both components in order to make satisfactory academic progress.
+A student must meet the standard of both components in order to make satisfactory academic progress.

 Grade Point Average

-Students who fail to maintain at least a 2.66 G.P.A. with respect to their cumulative work are considered to not be making satisfactory academic progress.
-In addition the student must comply with Hartford International’s full Academic Probation policy.
+Students who fail to maintain at least a 2.66 G.P.A. with respect to their cumulative work are not considered to be making satisfactory academic progress.
+This policy is consistent with Hartford International’s full Academic Probation policy.